Euphoria (Indian band)

 Euphoria is an Indian pop rock band formed by Palash Sen in 1998 in Delhi, India.
-The name "Euphoria", is a term used in Psychiatry to describe a feeling one gets in the state of Mania, was decided upon by Sen, who at the time was a student of medicine at the University College of Medical Sciences, Delhi.
+The name "euphoria", is a term used in psychiatry to describe a feeling one gets in the state of mania, was decided upon by Sen, who at the time was a student of medicine at the University College of Medical Sciences, Delhi.
 Euphoria has released 7 studio albums.
 They have released 16 singles by adopting the DIY method, and embracing the digital revolution in the music industry.
 They were inducted into the Hall of Fame in 2012 by the Indian Recording Arts Academy at the Palm Expo in Mumbai.
 Alongside jaunty pop rock songs, Euphoria have also been known to produce music with a satirical message.
-Their 2011 album's title-track, Item, pokes fun at Bollywood for its obsession with so-called ‘item numbers’, Gumsum was written as a letter to India's Prime Minister at the time Manmohan Singh, whilst Jeene Do addresses the common man's frustration with terrorism and politics.
+Their 2011 album's title-track, "Item", pokes fun at Bollywood for its obsession with so-called 'item numbers', "Gumsum" was written as a letter to India's then-Prime Minister Manmohan Singh, whilst "Jeene Do" addresses the common man's frustration with terrorism and politics.

-Influences
+Career

 Initially rooted in English rock the band through its various line-up changes, found its calling in the sound of fusion rock music arrangements with Hindi lyrics and melodies.
-They released their debut album "Dhoom" in 1998.
+They released their debut album Dhoom in 1998.